This article has multiple issues. Please help improve it or discuss these issues on the talk page. (Learn how and when to remove these messages)

 Website | www |

-In 1998, Documentum launched its Web Application Environment, a set of Internet extensions for EDMS, offering web access to the documents stored within an EDMS repository.
-In 2000, Documentum released Documentum 4i, its first web-native platform.
-Documentum 4i could integrate with external web applications.[6]
+In 1998, Documentum launched its Web Application Environment, a set of internet extensions for EDMS that enabled web access to documents stored within the EDMS repository.
+In 2000, Documentum released its first web-native platform, Documentum 4i, which could integrate with external web applications.
+In 2002, Documentum introduced Documentum 5, a unified ECM platform designed to store different types of content within a shared repository.[9]

 Latest online Documentum Tutorials with example so this page for both freshers and experienced candidate who want to get job in Documentum company